Functionality is reasonably claimed to be the foundation of good UX. But are we all only about functions?

 Types of UI illustrations

-In the modern interfaces, we may find all the variety of styles and directions expressed in illustrations, from vector images and icons to elaborate digital artworks.
-Being a functional layout element, they may satisfy diverse needs and functions.
+In modern interfaces, illustrations may express a variety of styles and directions, from vector images and icons to elaborate digital artworks.
+As functional layout elements, they may satisfy diverse needs and functions.

 Onboarding